-- Tomatoes love soil that drains well.
+Tomatoes love soil that drains well and may give you yellow leaves if they remain soggy.
 They like a good watering and then a bit of a wait until the soil starts to dry out a few inches down.
 This develops a strong root system.

 My favorite recipe for fresh tomatoes is Caprese Tomato, Basil and Mozzarella Salad.
 It is simple to do and tastes wonderful when made with very fresh tomatoes.
 You can find the recipe here.